 With more than 30 years dedicated the world’s largest nonprofit, David Lewis is humbled to serve as President of United Way of the Greater Lehigh Valley since 2013.
 Under his leadership, the UWGLV team has raised and invested record-setting amounts to make a difference in the lives of hundreds of thousands of residents throughout Lehigh, Northampton and Carbon counties.
-With a passion for helping people in need and a gift for partnership building, Lewis has raised more than $220 million throughout his career, including a record-breaking $15 million campaign in honor of UWGLV’s 100th anniversary in 2017.
-As a result, UWGLV made the largest and most significant community investment in the organization’s history in 2018.
+In 2021, UWGLV made the most significant community investment in the organization’s 103-year history, a record breaking $22 million.
+With a passion for helping people in need and a gift for partnership building, Lewis has raised more than $300 million throughout his career.

-During his tenure as President, UWGLV has been recognized among the top 40 of 1,800 United Ways located around the world, specifically as a Center of Excellence for its workplace giving campaign.
+During his tenure as President, UWGLV has been recognized among the top 40 of 1,800 United Ways located around the world, specifically as a Center of Excellence.
 Using innovative and collaborative leadership, Lewis has led the Greater Lehigh Valley to adopt a Collective Impact model and mobilize around three, bold and common goals.
-Since setting those goals in 2014, third-grade reading rates have improved, 17,000 more people have access to affordable food and 50 percent more seniors can stay safe and healthy at home.
+Since setting those goals in 2014, third grade reading rates have improved, 17,000 more people have access to affordable food and 50 percent more seniors can stay safe and healthy at home.

-Lewis spent the early part of his career as a social worker with middle- and high-school students and later transitioned to fundraising to reach more people in need.
-He began working with United Way in 1988 as campaign associate in Southeastern Pennsylvania, served as Vice President of Resource Development in Camden County, NJ and was Vice President and Chief Operating Officer in Lancaster County.
+Lewis spent the early part of his career as a social worker with middle and high-school students and later transitioned to fundraising to reach more people in need.
+He began working with United Way in 1988 as campaign director in Southeastern Pennsylvania (Philadelphia), served as Vice President of Resource Development in Camden County, New Jersey and was Vice President and Chief Operating Officer in Lancaster County.
 He joined UWGLV in 2012 as Vice President, Resource Development.

-Lewis has been married to his wife Anne for 30 years and has three adult children: Joshua, Jacob and Riley.
+Lewis has three adult children: Joshua, Jacob and Riley and a grandson Jack Elliott.
 He resides in Hellertown and loves living and working in a community where so many people care about helping their neighbors.